Fix Your Eyesight With Qigong

 Finish the session with the Closing Sequence.

-This stage is the hardest, but also one of the most important.
+This stage is the hardest.
 When you are confident that your eyes are improving, then it’s time to throw away your glasses or contact lenses.
 If you continue to use your glasses, then your eyes will never fully heal.
 Remember — glasses and contacts make your eyes lazy.

 As a temporary solution to help you build up confidence, try doing the eye exercises without your glasses.
 Some of the stages won’t work, but some will.
 Just do your best.

 When you’re ready, resolve to take your glasses off for 1 hour every day.
 (Obviously, don’t take them off during dangerous activities like driving.)
 At first, it will be uncomfortable.
-You will want to reach for your crutches.
-But you can manage for 1 hour without them.
+You’ll want to reach for your crutches.
+But you can manage for 1 hour without them!

 Gradually work up to 2 hours every day.
 Then 3 hours.
 Eventually, you’ll only need your glasses at night time, and you’ll be doing more and more of the morning exercises without glasses.
 At this point, you can confidently get rid of your glasses completely.